adamcharnock/lightbus/README.md

 between multiple applications/processes.

 This is provisionally not aimed at microservice architectures.
-Rather at cases where they are several non-micro applications which require some level of coordination.
+Rather at cases where there are several non-micro applications which require some level of coordination.

 *Warren* is the working name for the project, it may change.